• Skip to primary navigation

 Haroset Bar: At Joan Nathan’s cookbook launch event, there was a big table in the center of the party designated as a haroset tasting bar.
 Guests brought a variety of different charoset from around the world.
 It was fun to sample new types and to try to pick a favorite.
 The haroset bar makes a great conversation piece for a Passover party.

-What to Serve With Persian Charoset
+What to Make With Persian Charoset

 • Chicken Marbella with apricots and olives.